aidanbabo/ladybug/README.md

 ## Source
 This browsers follows along with the tutorial at [https://browser.engineering]().
 This resource was recommended by the fine fellows who write the Ladybird browser (hence the name ladybug) to understand how a browser works.

 The book's browser is written in Python, initially with Tkinter and later with Skia and SDL.
 I'm writing it in C++20 (unless C++23 turns out to be much better) with Skia and SDL3.
-If you're seeing a little bit of awkwardness with rendering and ignored errors, there is a chance I'm waiting for the tutorials to reach the point where they use Skia as well so that code can match up better.
-A small chance ;-;.

 Some of the exercises have been done, only the ones I find technically interesting or are huge usability improvements.
+Additionally, exercises may be skipped due to code complexity, which reduces the ability to follow along with large refactors to the codebase.
+They are skipped and will be done after the codebase is in its "final form".

 ## Capabilities
 - Fetch an HTML document over HTTP or HTTPS.